fricciardi/datetime2/docs/timeofday.rst

 ..
 TODO: if we will be keeping all time representations on a page, a ToC here will be useful

-In the following we will call a rational number anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.
-In addition, it is also possible to use a 2-value tuple with integer values.
-This tuple represents the numerator and denominator of a fraction that will be passed to the :class:`fractions.Fraction` constructor.
+In the following we define as *rational number* anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.

 .. _western-time: